 Instructions

 - Prepare veggies: Slice leeks in half lengthwise and thoroughly wash and dry.
 Then thinly slice.
-Dice celery and onion.
-Roughly chop cauliflower, slice parsnips and peel garlic.
+Slice celery and dice onion.
+Peel, trim and chop parsnips.
+Roughly chop cauliflower.
+Smash garlic cloves to peel and then roughly chop.

-- In a large stock pot, heat olive oil and saute leeks, onion, celery, parsnips, salt, and pepper over medium heat until veggies are soft.
+- In a large stock pot, saute leeks, onion, celery, parsnips, salt, and pepper over medium heat until veggies are soft.
+Use water, vegetable broth or olive oil, as you usually would.

-- Stir in cauliflower and coat with seasonings.
-Grate garlic over pot and stir into mixture until it becomes fragrant.
-Stir in the stock (if there's not enough to completely cover veggies, add enough water to cover) and thyme sprigs, and bring to a boil.
+- Stir in garlic until fragrant.
+Stir in the cauliflower and vegetable stock (if there's not enough to completely cover veggies, add enough water to cover) Add thyme sprigs, and bring to a boil.

-- Simmer over medium heat for 20 minutes, until cauliflower is soft enough to pierce easily with a fork.
+- Reduce heat and bring to a simmer over medium heat for 20 minutes, until cauliflower is soft enough to pierce easily with a fork.

 - Remove thyme stems and puree soup with immersion blender or in batches using food processor or regular blender.

-- Return to pot and taste for seasoning, adding more S+P as needed.
+- Taste for seasoning, adding more S+P as needed.

 Gloria